microcontrollersig/build123fromscratch/README.md

 ![recommended extensions](https://raw.githubusercontent.com/microcontrollersig/workshop/master/images/build123d-3.jpg)

 For me, the logo didn't appear the first time.
-I close the preview window.
-Then reopened, then it showed.
+I closed the preview window.
+Then clicked the option again as indicated in the diagram above, and it worked.

 ## Step 6 run helloworld.py